Molecular assembler (disambiguation)

 The ribosome and similar artificial biomimetic nano"machines"

-These are also often called molecular assembler although they are:
+These are also often called molecular assembler although they:

 (wiki-TODO: add image of dividing cells illustrating the analogy - use it on other related pages too - goo)